emsif84/churn_prediction/README.md

 ![Correlations Churn and categorical variables](/assets/img/Correlation_between_Churn_and_categorical_variables.png) (low effect: 0.1; medium effect: 0.3; high effect: 0.5)

+As already mentioned in Section 3.1, Contract has a big impact on Churn with a statistically significant correlation of 0.41.

 ## 3.3 Financial effects on Churn